ioreshnikov/two-color-solitons/README.md

 We have tried to make the result reproduction as straightforward as possible.
 All the actions necessary to build the paper from scratch — including the environment setup — are defined in the makefile at the root of the project.
 The makefile defines the following targets:

-1. `venv` — sets up the virtual environment necessary to run the simulations.
-2. `npz` — runs all the simulations and produces the raw data files.
+1. `npz` — runs all the simulations and produces the raw data files.
 The simulations themselves take from 30 minutes to 3 hours to run on your average machine and running them sequentially might take _days_.
 However, if you have a machine powerful enough (with memory size being the most valuable resource), you can run it in parallel with `make -j8 npz` and bring the computation time down to several hours.
-3. `fig` — compiles all the plots used in the paper.
+2. `fig` — compiles all the plots used in the paper.
-4. `pdf` — compiles the pdf file of the paper.
+3. `pdf` — compiles the pdf file of the paper.
-5. `zip` — packages the TeX source and the figures in a zip archive suitable for a journal submission.
+4. `zip` — packages the TeX source and the figures in a zip archive suitable for a journal submission.

 As always, you can run all the targets by executing